RomanSixty/adventofcode-2019/README.md

 * paste your input data in the first text box
 * select which day and part you want to solve
 * hit the submit button

+## Gimmicks

+Some days produce graphical output using generated SVG:

+* day 2: wire diagram and crossings
+* day 7: password shown in space image